ISISComputingGroup/ibex_developers_manual/McLennan-motors.md

 ## Office McLenan Settings

-The office McLanan need the following:
+The office McLenan need the following:

 1. No Null terminator or gender changer (if using a straight-through male-female cable from a PC)
 1. `BAUD` 9600